A fourth cancer battle brings friends and family together for Mercer County woman

 “It means the world to me that so many people are behind me and love me and are hoping for the best,” says Alli.

 Alli will be expecting her first child this December after being told repeatedly she could never conceive children.
+She will then have surgery in her mouth in February.
+The process includes taking part of her jaw and teeth out to replace her jaw with bone from her leg.

 If anyone is looking donate to Alli and her fight with cancer, they can donate at the Aledo “Circle K”.